CiozZ/abap-code-quality-analyzer/README.md

 ## License

-This project is licensed under the License APGL 3.0
+This project is licensed under the License AGPL 3.0

 ## Acknowledgments